laskaux-test/laskaux-test.github.io/_posts/2020-04-18-revolution-republic.md

 These impeachments proved succesful: Minister of War **Jean-Frédéric de La Tour du Pin Gouvernet** was dismissed on 16 November; so was Keeper of the Seals **Jérôme Champion de Cicé** on 21 November and Minister of Interior Affairs **François-Emmanuel Guignard, comte de Saint-Priest** in January 1791.
 In his address, Danton yet defended for **Armand Marc, comte de Montmorin Saint-Hérem** (Yvan Varco), Minister of Foreign Affairs and Chief Minister, who is essentially the agent of Mirabeau regarding government affairs.

+For the first time, we see the National Constituent Assembly convening in the [Salle du Manège](https://en.wikipedia.org/wiki/Salle_du_Man%C3%A8ge), its new location since 6 October 1789.

 [#contents](#contents)<br/> <br/>

 #### 28 December 1790: Marriage of Lucile and Camille Desmouslins {#marriage}

-The couple wed at the Church of Saint-Sulpice, witnessed by Lucile's parents and Camille's political friends—Robespierre, **Jacques Pierre Brissot** (Jean-Pierre Stewart, in black vest), **Jérôme Pétion de Villeneuve** (Daniel Briquet, in olive vest), etc. Lucile's garter is inscribed with "Unissons nous pour la vie."
+The couple wed at the [Church of Saint-Sulpice](https://en.wikipedia.org/wiki/Saint-Sulpice,_Paris), witnessed by Lucile's parents and Camille's political friends—Robespierre, **Jacques Pierre Brissot** (Jean-Pierre Stewart, in black vest), **Jérôme Pétion de Villeneuve** (Daniel Briquet, in olive vest), etc. Lucile's garter is inscribed with "Unissons nous pour la vie."

 ![Wedding](/assets/img/revolution/wedding.png)